Nerd Nite SF #82: ET Eavesdropping, Cyborg Senses, and Aging!

 With: Alpha Bravo, who’ll be spinning tunes specially selected to match the presenters’ themes.
 Follow the setlist on Twitter @djalphabravo.

-Food: Delicious meals from Alicia’s Tamales los Mayas.
+Food: Delicious eats from Alicia’s Tamales los Mayas.

 Plus: The San Francisco Public Library will be on hand to dole out library cards, reading lists, and the hottest branch gossip.